Anemll/anemll-bench/README.md

 This alpha release requires macOS 15.
 We plan to update support for older OS versions in the next update.

-## 🆕 New: Enhanced Testing for Pro & Ultra Models
+## 🆕 New: Enhanced Testing for Ultra Models

 If you're running on a high-performance Apple chip (Ultra or Pro variants), we strongly recommend running the dual model benchmark to properly evaluate the enhanced ANE capabilities: